ztw17/displaying-has-many-through-rails-chi01-seng-ft-010620/README.md

 end
 ```

-In our posts show page, we'll display, the title and content information for the post, as well as the information of each comment associated with the post.
+In our posts show page, we'll display the title and content information for the post, as well as the information of each comment associated with the post.

 ```erb
 #app/views/posts/show.html.erb